TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-provisioning-support-troubleshoot-content-map.md

 ## **Recommended steps**

-1. Find the tutorial specific to setting up provisioning for your application.
-Review this [List of Tutorials on How to Integrate SaaS Apps with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/saas-apps/tutorial-list).
+1. To set up provisioning for your application, find the tutorial specific to your app from this [List of Tutorials on How to Integrate SaaS Apps with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/saas-apps/tutorial-list).

 2. Follow the tutorial to configure the app and Azure AD to create the provisioning connection.

+See also **Related Documents**.

 ### I'm having problems configuring user provisioning to an application